Missed Miscarriage: Signs, Causes, Diagnosis, And Treatment

 Image: Shutterstock

 The grief, sorrow, sadness, and mourning experienced by women after a miscarriage can vary in terms of pace and intensity for each individual.
 Understanding that most early pregnancy losses occur due to chromosome anomalies can help overcome grief and heartbreak.
 You may talk to a counselor for better emotional recovery.
-You may also seek support from local or online pregnancy loss support groups.
+You may also seek emotional support from local or online pregnancy loss hotlines or support groups.

 Talking with friends, family, and others who have experienced fetal loss can be helpful.